justasitsounds/lambda-edge-lab/README.md

 # A/B testing with lambda@edge

+This lab is provided as part of AWS Builders Online Series.

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to minimize costs.

 In this lab we will learn how we can use lambda@edge functions to serve different variants of the same static resources from a CloudFront distribution.

 This ability can be used to enable A/B testing of staticly deployed websites without resorting to complex and resource intensive conditional server-side rendering of content.